liztan/little-bee/README.md

 ### At the Hospital
 I had a Cesarean birth.
 The gist of it is: we checked into the hospital at a predetermined time, my baby was delivered within the first 15 minutes of the procedure and I was in and out of the operating room in an hour.
 The recovery was very rough once the morphine wore off (eek!).

-You need less than you think.
+You need less than you think at the hospital.
 I wore robes, socks, and mesh underwear provided by the hospital.
 One thing no one told me was how sweaty you get after giving birth, something to do with all the hormones, so it was nice wearing the hospital stuff that I didn't care about.
 I recommend bringing:

 #### For you
 - **Toiletries** (toothbrush, toothpaste, face wash, body wash, mouth wash, moisturizers, etc)